Learn what is elastic IP and public IP means in AWS. List out all differences between elastic IP and public IP in AWS.

 Difference between elastic IP and Public IP

-Now lets look at difference between these two IP types.
+Now let’s look at the difference between these two IP types.

-- Whenever new EC2 instance spin up, its assigned with public IP by default.
+- Whenever new EC2 instance spins up, its assigned with public IP by default.
 Elastic IP is not assigned by default.

 - Elastic IPs are assigned to AWS accounts which you can attach to instances.
 Public IPs assigned to instances directly.

-- When instance is stopped and started again, public IP gets changed.
-But if instance is assigned with elastic IP, it will remain the same even if instance is stopped and started again.
+- When an instance is stopped and started again, public IP gets changed.
+But if the instance is assigned with elastic IP, it will remain the same even if the instance is stopped and started again.

 - Public IP released once your instance is stopped so no question of getting charged for not using it.

-- You can not manually attach or detach public IP from instance.
-Its auto allocated from pool.
-Elastic IP can be manually attach and detach from instance.
+- You can not manually attach or detach public IP from the instance.
+It’s auto allocated from the pool.
+Elastic IP can be manually attached and detach from the instance.

 - You can have maximum 5 elastic IP to your account per region.
 But, you can have as many public IPs as EC2 instances you spin up.

-- You can have either of them for a instance.
-If you assign elastic IP to instance then its currently assigned publix IP will be released to free pool.
+- You can have either of them for an instance.
+If you assign elastic IP to instance then its currently assigned public IP will be released to the free pool.